36 Questions to Fall in Love in an Hour

 - If you could choose anyone in the world, who would you invite over for dinner?

 - Would you want to be famous?
-Famous for what?
+If so, famous for what?

 - Before making a phone call, do you rehearse what you’re going to say?
 Why or why not?